An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Introduction

 \onote{[Explain QMaxCut]} \onote{[Summarize contributions]} {\scshape QMaxCut} is the problem of solving for the largest eigenvalue of a class of instances of the $2$-Local Hamiltonian problem. {\scshape QMaxCut} instances are parameterized by weighted graphs.
 Given a vertex set $V$ and a function $w$ from pairs of vertices to $\mathbb{R}_{\geq 0}$ such a Hamiltonian is written as

-where $\sigma_i$ stands for Pauli matrix $\sigma$ on qubit $i$. {\scshape QMaxCut} Hamiltonians are naturally invariant under conjugation by any local unitary transformation on all qubits, so Schur-Weyl duality implies that the optimal eigenstate lies in an irreducible representation of the symmetric group. \onote{[sentence relating SWAP and symmetric group]} Hence in defining NPA it is sensible to use permutation operators or, equivalently, polynomials in the $2$-local {\scshape QMaxCut} (Heisenberg) terms.
+where $X_i$, $Y_i$, and $Z_i$ stand for Pauli matrices $X$, $Y$, and $Z$ on qubit $i$. {\scshape QMaxCut} Hamiltonians are naturally invariant under conjugation by any local unitary transformation on all qubits, so Schur-Weyl duality implies that the optimal eigenstate lies in an irreducible representation of the symmetric group.\onote{[sentence relating SWAP and symmetric group]} Hence in defining NPA it is sensible to use permutation operators or, equivalently, polynomials in the $2$-local {\scshape QMaxCut} (Heisenberg) terms.
 We demonstrate that an abstractly defined {\it operator program} has objective matching the extremal eigenvalue and that the objective of NPA defined using this operator program converges at some finite level to the optimal solution.
 We learned upon completing the present work that this observation is already implicit in some results in representation theory \cite{pro76, pro21, lit34}.
 However, a unique contribution of our work is an explicit and self-contained description of the SWAP operator program that is accessible to the broader communities such as quantum information and computer science, as well as additional context for its role in the local Hamiltonian problem.
 We show that the (weaker) real valued version of the NPA hierarchy agrees with the standard one at level-$1$, while giving an explicit example which we (numerically) demonstrate separates the real and complex versions in general.
 The real version is studied in many works \cite{par21app, ans20bey, par22opt} so we motivate these works while also providing evidence that they could be improved.
-The lowest level of our SDP family roughly corresponds to the second lowest level of the Pauli hierarchy used in those works (one could use the lowest level of NPA with {\scshape QMaxCut} terms in that work instead and achieve the same approximation factor) while being smaller by an order of magnitude.
-Hence our results also contain an implicit run time speedup for approximating {\scshape QMaxCut}.
+The lowest level of our SDP family roughly corresponds to the {\it second} lowest level of the Pauli hierarchy used in those works, but achieves the same approximation factor with the lowest level.
+This simplification not only leads to a runtime speedup by an order of magnitude, but also can lead to deeper implications for fully understanding the complexity landscape of {\scshape QMaxCut}.